stas-zozulja/pushpin-bundle/README.md

 Features
 ------------
+- WebSocket-over-HTTP
-- Works with [WebSocket-over-HTTP Requests](https://github.com/fanout/pushpin/blob/master/docs/websocket-over-http.md) from Pushpin
+    - Works with [WebSocket-over-HTTP Requests](http://pushpin.org/docs/protocols/grip/#websocket) from Pushpin
     - De serializes (using [jms/serializer](http://jmsyst.com/libs/serializer)) a TEXT events from Pushpin into DTOs (events) specified by your configuration
     - Handling WebSocketEvent with your specific handler
     - Pushpin helpers to publishing to a channel, subscribing, detaching etc.
+- HTTP streaming
+    - adds a specific response headers for Pushipn to hold a connections [HTTP GRIP transport](http://pushpin.org/docs/protocols/grip/#http)

 Installation
 ------------
 Install a bundle

-    composer require "gamma/pushpin-bundle"
+    composer require "stas-zozulja/pushpin-bundle"

 Register the bundle in `app/AppKernel.php`: